 Household Renewable Energy Overview

-Learn about the benefits of installing renewable energy and how to receive payment for energy exported from eligible solar PV, batteries and electric vehicles through the energy buyback scheme.
+Learn about the benefits of installing renewable energy.
+Understand how to get payments for energy exports to the grid from eligible solar panels, batteries and electric vehicles.

 1. Upfront incentives